JeanneBM/jb_OrderBook/README.md

 ### Order
 The Order class represents an individual order with the following fields:

-id: Unique identifier for the order.
+- `id`: Unique identifier for the order.
-type: Type of the order ("Buy" or "Sell").
+- `type`: Type of the order ("Buy" or "Sell").
-price: Price per unit of the order.
+- `price`: Price per unit of the order.
-quantity: Quantity of units in the order.
+- `quantity`: Quantity of units in the order.
 The class includes a constructor to initialize an order and an overridden toString() method to display order information.

 ### OrderBook